As you may have heard, there is a new, potentially widespread, vulnerability affecting computers, but more commonly servers, dubbed Shellshock.

-The Information Technology department is aware of the Heartbleed bug and has been actively scanning and updating our servers, where appropriate, to address any vulnerabilities.
-Many UNM services, including Lobomail and MyUNM, are unaffected.
+The Information Technology department is aware of the Shellshock bug and has been actively scanning and updating our servers, where appropriate, to address any vulnerabilities.
+Many UNM services, including Lobomail and MyUNM, have not been affected.
+While the threat is serious, the impact is not yet known.
+However, UNM IT already has multiple layers of protection in place to prevent the exploitation of these types of vulnerabilities.

 Don't panic.
 Not all systems are vulnerable, and many websites are already installing patches on their systems.